 Grace Community Presbyterian Church is governed by a Session, meaning a body of elders nominated, trained, and elected by our church to lead and shepherd this local flock of believers.
 Our Session includes A.L.
 Wilkes, Brent Sammons, Doug Baird, Mike Hagan, Carl Sharpe (Emeritus), and Pastor Davis.
 We praise God for raising up men who are biblically qualified and spiritually gifted to serve, and who long to shepherd the souls of our people!
 In August of 2018 we also raised up a Diaconate to lead us in tangibly expressing the love of Christ to those in our congregation and in our community.
-Our newly ordained and installed Deacons are Lee Arnold, Geoff Conner, Monty Davis, and Johan Reister.
+Our Deacons are Lee Arnold, Geoff Conner, Monty Davis, and Johan Reister.